 Pumpkin Pie Macarons

-These taste exactly like pumpkin pie.
-It’s kind of crazy.
-If the multiple steps seem daunting, you can always cheat by filling them with a quick or store-bought frosting.
-For this one, just use a simple vanilla and add the pumpkin spice mixture and canned pumpkin.
+These taste exactly like pumpkin pie—it’s kind of crazy.
+If the multiple steps seem daunting, you can always cheat by filling them with a quick or store-bought frosting: Just use a simple vanilla and add the pumpkin spice mixture and canned pumpkin.
 No one will know the difference.

 for the cookies: